 - clicking on an infected file attachment, link on a webpage or text message

 - using a P2P network

 - a jealous spouse attempting to monitor your virtual interactions

-This threat is known as keylogging spyware, which has become a main component in cyber-attacks and identity theft.
+This threat is a main component in cyber-attacks and identity theft.
 Keyloggers steal everything you type as you enter data including passwords into a PC or mobile device.

-Keystroke encryption software defends your systems by blocking the keylogger, which may otherwise go undetected by your antivirus or firewall.
-It prevents both financial and reputational damage that can occur when cybercriminals may have carefully planned and executed.
+Keystroke encryption software defends your systems by blocking the keylogger, which may otherwise go undetected.
+It prevents both financial and reputational damage that can occur.

 Identity theft protection

 Millions of Americans fall prey to identity theft every year.
 The goal behind stealing identities is usually to withdraw money, make payments or take out loans.
 An identity theft protection plan offers dark web monitoring, alerts on suspicious activities such as fraud alert or credit card activity, credit alerts, fully managed recovery and a personal identity theft coverage policy.

 - Your identity information is monitored on the dark web, and you receive an instant alert if your information is found online.

 - A proficient identity restoration team can help you navigate the incident and put your life back in order.